larryso/kubernates/cert-manager/SSL/TLS for your Kubernetes Cluster with Cert-Manager.md

 3. Updates the kubernetes secret with the new certificate
 4. Can trigger rolling updates of pods using the certificate

+## Key Components in cert-manager

+### Cert-Manager-Controller
+Cert-manager-controller is a core component of cert-manager, below is the responsibility of cert-manager-controller:
+1. watches for Certificate resources:
+   * Monitors Kubernetes for Certificate, CertificateRequest, Issuer/ClusterIssuer
+   * Trigger certificate Issuance or renew
+   * interact with Issuers (Let's Encrypt)
+   * Store Certificates as Secrets

+cert-manager CA injector is a Kubernetes addon to automate the injection of CA data into webhooks and APIServices from cert-manager certificates.
+It will ensure that annotated webhooks and API services always have the correct CA data from the referenced certificates, which can then be used to serve API servers and webhook servers. [more details](https://cert-manager.io/docs/concepts/ca-injector/)

+Cert-manager webhook acts as a validationg and admission control that ensuring correct ness and security before changes are applied to the cluster.
+When a user applies a Certificates, Issuer, or releated resources, the Kubernetes API Server sends the request to cert-manager webhook for validation, webhook validates the request, if valid, API server persists the resource, if invalid, reject with error message

 ## Reference